Kapenguria

-Kapenguria Bible Centre, a key point of interest in Kapenguria Town.
+Kapenguria Bible Centre, a point of interest in Kapenguria.

-Kapenguria is a town in Kenya.
-It is the capital and largest urban center of West Pokot County.
-The town lies north east of Kitale on the A1 road along Kitale-Lodwar road in north Western Kenya.
-Kapenguria forms a municipality with a population of 40,751 as per the 2019 Kenya Population and Housing Census.
+Kapenguria is a town in Kenya and the capital of West Pokot County.
+It lies north-east of Kitale on the A1 road along the Kitale–Lodwar corridor in north-western Kenya.
+In the 2019 Kenya Population and Housing Census, Kapenguria urban centre had a population of 40,751.
+Kapenguria also serves as the administrative and commercial hub of the wider municipality established under the Urban Areas and Cities Act.